 Unlike the bulky triathlon watches, M400 is incredibly slim and light.
 Being less obtrusive than the other GPS-tracking watches, it looks perfect even on the skinnier wrists.
 The five buttons are smartly placed so that you can operate the watch without any stress.

 The M400 is a perfect workout companion that functions as an activity tracker and fitness band.
 The watch has different modes depending on the activity you are performing, and particularly excels on the run leg.
 You can choose from “Aqua fitness” to “Yoga” and even “Classic Roller skiing.”
 It is waterproof, but the company suggests that you not push buttons underwater and it is not meant to go far below the water surface.
 One feature we like is the option of free training plans to be download to the watch, making it a true workout buddy.

 Fitbits are not often considered in the same league as Garmins and other sport-specific watches when it comes to multisport training, but the Flex 2 is worth a look.
-Despite having no display and heart tracking, Fitbit Flex 2 is completely worth the compromise for many, and comes at a significantly lower price.
-Thanks to its arm-band like design and effectiveness even in the water, it is proving to be a tracker that multisport athletes can use for recording their workouts.
+Despite having no display and heart tracking, Fitbit Flex 2 is worth the compromise for many, and comes at a significantly lower price.
+Thanks to its band-like design and effectiveness even in the water, it is a basic tracker that multisport athletes can use for all three sports.
 It has a long battery life and sleeker design with the ability to track your all the activities and sleep.
 It is connected to your phone and shows all the activities through an application.

 With the strong brand of Fitbit, and the likelihood of the Fitbit lineup growing in the future, it is intriguing for triathletes to think about building their training database on the Fitbit platform.
 If you simply need something that can track your time and distance in the water, on the bike, and during the run, the Flex 2 fits that bill.